arnaudin/arnaudin.github.io/_projects/brightidea.md

   - section_layout: text
     content: |
-      ## Platform Integrations
+      ## Seamless Integrations for Enhanced Productivity

-      Another area of focus was leading engineering teams to build general-purpose and native integrations for a variety of user goals including capturing ideas, augmenting & extending ideas, and project execution.
-Customers work with extensive software stacks, and we need to be a node in those ecosystems.
+      To maximize the value of our platform and support our customers' diverse workflows, I led the development of various integrations with popular tools and platforms.
+These integrations streamline key tasks, such as capturing ideas, enriching brainstorming sessions, and managing project execution.

-      **Capturing Ideas**
+      **Capture Ideas Where They Happen**

-      With more and more work occurring on digital platforms like [Slack](https://slack.com/apps/A02JKS7S2RL-brightidea?tab=more_info) and [Microsoft Teams](https://appsource.microsoft.com/en-us/product/office/WA200002795?tab=Overview), employees are inevitably going to think of and discuss ideas while interacting on those channels.
-Unfortunately, most of these ideas are lost in the never-ending chat stream or are forgotten when the virtual meeting ends.
-We have built tools to make capturing ideas as frictionless as possible from these platforms.
+      Recognizing that ideas often emerge during everyday interactions, we developed integrations with platforms like [Slack](https://slack.com/apps/A02JKS7S2RL-brightidea?tab=more_info) and [Microsoft Teams](https://appsource.microsoft.com/en-us/product/office/WA200002795?tab=Overview).
+These tools enable users to effortlessly save ideas from chats.
+This transforms fleeting thoughts into actionable ideas with minimal friction and no switching of platforms.

   - section_layout: 2col
     images: